 The diarrhea attacks are related to the ingestion of fatty foods.
 Post-cholecystectomy diarrhea can last anytime between a few weeks to several years.

 Consult your doctor if you believe that random diarrhea is related to cholecystectomy.

 7- Others (less frequent causes of random diarrhea).

-Coloretcal cancer is not uncommon.
-Also, intermittent diarrhea can be a sign of coloretcal cancer.
-This is especially important if the onset of diarrhea was at an older age (after the age of forty-five).
+Colorectal cancer is not uncommon.
+Also, intermittent diarrhea can be a sign of colorectal cancer.
+This is especially important if the onset of diarrhea is at an older age (after age forty-five).